efirdc/Automatic-Hippocampus-Segmentation/README.md

 ### Setup
 This segmentation package was tested with python 3.7.
 Other python 3 versions may work as well.
-The necessary python packages can be installed with `pip install -r requirements.txt`.
+Several python packages are required.
+You can install them using the `requirements.txt` file included in the repository.
+Just run the following command: `pip install -r /path/to/requirements.txt`.

+Note: Depending on how your system is configured, you may have to specify `pip3` and `python3` to use python 3 instead of python 2.

 ### Dataset
 The current implementation requires that the dataset is organized into a certain folder structure.